SapphireSlash/SapphireSlash-Logos/README.md

-# SapphireSlash-Images
+# SapphireSlash Images
-Images and logos of me.
+Logos of me.

+Note: None of the images are personal.